-Best for Safety: Peak Gear Travel Money Belt
+Best Money Belt: Peak Gear Travel Money Belt

-Best for Health: Surviveware Small First Aid Kit
+Best First Aid Kit: Surviveware Small First Aid Kit

-A first aid kit is a must-have for any trip, and the Surviveware Small First Aid Kit is ideally sized for travel at just 5.5” x 7.5” x 3.5”.
+A first aid kit is a must-have for any trip, and the Surviveware Small First Aid Kit is ideally sized for travel at just 5.5 x 7.5 x 3.5 inches.
 It comes in a water-resistant, 600D polyester bag that’s easily packable yet strong enough to withstand hours of travel on India’s bumpiest roads.
 Straps on the back let you attach it to your belt or backpack on a hiking trip, and if you get caught in a downpour or capsize while exploring Kerala’s waterways, the contents are protected in waterproof laminate pouches.